Bekas (film)

-Bekas (بێکەس) is a 2012 Kurdish comedy-drama film written and directed by Karzan Kader.
+Bekas (بێکەس) is a 2012 Kurdish-language comedy-drama film written and directed by Karzan Kader.
 The film stars Zamand Taha and Sarwar Fazil.
+Shot in Iraq, Bekas is an international co-production between Finland, Iraq and Sweden.

 Plot

 Set in the 1990s of Iraqi Kurdistan, the story follows two shoeshiner brothers named Dana (Zamand) and Zana (Sarwar) who set off to America in order to meet Superman.

 Screenings

 Bekas had its inaugural screening at the Dubai Film Festival in 2012.
 It was later screened at the 6th Bangalore International Film Festival in Bengaluru on December 26, 2013.